ramchjob/customer-web/.github/README.md

 3. Once changes complete, run gradle clean bootFullApplication build to generate the war file.
 4. Make sure the use above gradle command while building the artifacts in CI/CD tools.
 5. Happy developing.

+This application consits of angular module and spring boot module.

+Technologies used:

+* Angular 7
+* Spring boot
+* Kafka
+* Gradle